-The apartment Lynessa Hansson is hopeful to get this Monday is owned by Svenska Bostäder.
+The apartment Hansson is hopeful to get this Monday is owned by Svenska Bostäder.
 According to their spokesperson, Fredrik Jynell, “We have accepted child allowance [as income] for a long time.”

 The monthly rent for this particular unit is 8,200kr per month.
-Without the child allowance income included in the calculation, Lynessa would be under the minimal income by about 200kr per month.
+Without the child allowance income included in the calculation, Hansson would be under the minimal income by about 200kr per month.
 When asked specifically about this unit Jynell said definitively, “If she is the tenant who will be offered the apartment we will calculate in the child allowance amount.”

-If any of the 27 people ahead of Lynessa on the list indicate they would like the apartment, she is back to square one still in search of a permanent home for her young daughters.
+If any of the 27 people ahead of Hansson on the list indicate they would like the apartment, she is back to square one still in search of a permanent home for her young daughters.

 “It would be nice to have [permanent housing] secured before my older child starts school this autumn.”

-Regardless of this Monday’s result, it is thanks to Lynessa Hansson that many other parents applying for apartments will benefit from the new clarity in the definition of which allowances are included in the income calculation.
+Regardless of this Monday’s result, it is thanks to Hansson that many other parents applying for apartments will benefit from the new clarity in the definition of which allowances are included in the income calculation.